Avoxel284/discord-nuke/README.md

 | 1     | @here     |
 | 2     | @everyone |

+### testingServerId

+If a guild ID is provided, you may use `!remakechannels` to create 10 text channels in the server for testing the nuke.

 ### nukeDumpChannel

 A Discord channel that the bot has access to.
 If this isn't blank, the bot will fetch **all the messages** in the channel and put them in `payloads`.

-### testingServerId

-If a guild ID is provided, you may use `!remakechannels` to create 10 text channels in the server for testing the nuke.

 ### nukeExcludeChannels

 An array of text channel IDs that the bot won't nuke.

+### nukeGuildsOnRun

+An array of guild IDs to instantly start the nuke in when the bot is run.

 ### payloads